yamgent/type-challenges-work/README.md

 ### Status of All Questions

-You can check the status of all questions by running `yarn status <level>`.
+You can check the status of all questions by running `yarn watchAll <level>`.
+This is a watch mode behaviour so it will detect changes to your answer on the fly.

 Level values: